-Received 30 August 2014 Revised 9 April 2015 Accepted 30 April 2015
+Received 30 August 2014

+Revised 9 April 2015

+Accepted 30 April 2015

-The study of how strategy can affect organisations' performance has been analysed traditionally within the Strategy-Structure-Performance paradigm.
-In the last years, a stream of this paradigm has studied the role of corporate social responsibility (CSR) in influencing perceptions of organisations in the eyes of their stakeholders to generate social performance.
+stream of this paradigm has studied the role of corporate social responsibility (CSR) in influencing perceptions of organisations in the eyes of their stakeholders to generate social performance.
 So far, however, there has been very little empirical research of potential links between the two concepts (CSR and CR), mainly short-term studies based on cross-section data of US and UK firms (Brammer and Pavelin, 2004, 2006; Dowling, 2004; Fombrun and Shanley, 1990; Gallego-Álvarez et al., 2010; Melo and Garrido-Morgado, 2012; Toms, 2002; Williams and Barrett, 2000), or of its role in negative scenarios (Bebbington et al., 2008; Jacob, 2012).

 On the other hand, the current worldwide financial crisis raises doubts about the future of CSR and its effect on CR.
 According to Giannarakis and Sariannidis (2012, p.
-580), "the insecure business environment prompts companies to move away from CSR as the cost of initiatives is unaffordable" what might erode stakeholders' trust and goodwill and. consequently, organisations' reputation.
+580), "the insecure business environment prompts companies to move away from CSR as the cost of initiatives is unaffordable" what might erode stakeholders' trust and goodwill and, consequently, organisations' reputation.
 Although a substantial number of empirical studies have examined the relationship between firms' strategy and their performance, only a few of them have analysed the impact of the external environment on this relationship (Goll and Rasheed, 1997, 2004; Goll et al., 2007; Kotha and Nair, 1995; Prescott, 1986) whereby there is a need for longitudinal studies with different economic scenarios to achieve better knowledge of the CSR-CR relationship.